 Managing multiple projects and stakeholders toward a comprehensive restoration strategy: The Yakima Basin Integrated Plan

 Special Address: The Emerging Importance of Environmental Justice (EJ) Considerations

 Emerging federal requirements and state law trends; how choice of project affects EJ goals; establishing protocols for considering EJ impacts in proposing projects; the advantages of requiring local buy-in to ensure that EJ goals are met

 New Jersey Department of Environmental Protection / Trenton, NJ

-Selection of Remedies Moving Forward: How Decisions for Restorations are Being Made and How That can be Improved
+Selection of Remedies Moving Forward: How Decisions for Restorations are Being Made and How Decision Making can be Improved